EceKirmizigul/Fall23-24-CS210-TermProject/README.md

 1. **Exploratory Data Analysis (EDA):**
    - Study daily step count trends to identify active and less active periods.
-   - Investigate Spotify usage patterns, including popular genres and listening durations.
+   - Investigate Spotify usage patterns, listening durations.
    - Generate visual representations to highlight key observations in both datasets.

 2. **Correlation Studies:**
-   - Analyze how variations in daily step counts might correspond to changes in music preferences or listening habits.
+   - Analyze how variations in daily step counts might correspond to changes in listening habits.
-   - Explore the relationship between high activity days and specific types of music.
+   - Explore the relationship between high activity days and listening habits

 3. **Machine Learning Implementation:**
    - Develop clustering models to categorize music preferences based on activity levels.
-   - Create predictive models to forecast music choices using physical activity data.

 4. **Insights and Reporting:**
    - Summarize the results in a clear and comprehensive report.